freaktechnik/jetpack-requestmod/README.md

 Headers object.
 Headers are only changed if the headers property itself is overwritten.

 ##### content
 Read and set the content.
-Currently unreliable.
-Should work for outgoing requests, but is untested.
+The reading part is not reliable for incoming requests, due to the content's streaming nature.

 ##### direction
 Readonly value for the direction of the request, so it's either `RequestMod.INCOMING` or `RequestMod.OUTGOING`.